bcgov/aps-infra-platform/documentation/reference/style-guide.md

 ### Details

-Use collapsible details blocks to include longer note which may be useful but are not required information for all users.
+Use collapsible details blocks to include longer notes which may be useful but are not required information for all users.

 ```
 ??? optional-class "Summary"
     Write the callout type (default is `info`), then a title/summary in quotes, then more content in here.

 ???+ warning "Summary"
-    Expand details by default with a `+`.
+    Expand details blocks by default with `???+`.
 ```

 ??? optional-type "Summary"